 - Except as described in this letter, Verity Credit Union will not pay items if your account does not contain available funds (including the Overdraft Privilege limit) to cover the item(s) and the amount of any fee(s).

 - We may restrict your debit card use if you incur overdrafts in excess of the available funds in your account, including any Overdraft Privilege.

 - Overdraft Privilege limits of up to $800 are available for eligible Personal Checking accounts opened at least 30 days in good standing.

 - Overdraft Privilege limits of up to $1,000 are available for eligible Business Checking accounts opened at least 60 days in good standing

 - Overdraft Privilege is not a line of credit; it is a discretionary overdraft service that can be withdrawn at any time without prior notice.

-- Overdraft Privilege may be discontinued if you default on any loan or other obligation to us, your account becomes subject to any legal or administrative order or levy, or if you fail to maintain your account in good standing by not bringing your account to a positive balance within thirty (30) days for a minimum period of 24 hours.
+- Overdraft Privilege may be discontinued if you default on any loan or other obligation to us, your account becomes subject to any legal or administrative order or levy, or if you fail to maintain your account in good standing by not bringing your account to a positive balance within thirty (30) days for a minimum period of 2 business days.